Seema Verma: Ethics and legal investigations

 In 2021, Verma said she lost her CMS-issued cell phone two days before President Biden's inauguration, resulting in the elimination of all of its stored records.
 Verma then failed to complete the standard form explaining how she lost her phone, the court records state.
 Verma was issued a new iPhone on January 18, which she returned nine days later.
 Records from that phone can not be accessed because the phone was locked and Verma said she had forgotten her passcode.

-Post-Trump administration career
+Post-Trump administration and Oracle career

-Verma told reporters she had "no regrets" about her actions or tenure Verma joined the board of multiple healthcare firms.
+Verma told reporters she had "no regrets" about her actions or tenure.
+Verma joined the board of multiple healthcare firms.
+She was appointed as general manager and senior vice president at the Oracle Corporation in April 2023, reporting to Mike Sicilia.
+In January 2024, her role was expanded to executive vice president, and she now oversees Oracle Health.

 Personal life

 Born in Virginia, Verma moved several times across the United States with her family, and once lived in Taiwan for five years, before settling in the greater Indianapolis area.
 Verma and her family live in Carmel, Indiana.